 For a detailed description of the different mistakes, their possible implications, and how you can systematically control them, head over to our article on how to control AI-enabled workflow automation.

 Ideally, the AI should detect all dogs without a miss and make no mistake by labeling a cat as a dog.
-Hence, there are two main dimensions according to which the correctness of machine learning models can be compared.
+Hence, there are two main dimensions according to which the correctness of Machine Learning models can be compared.

 In the cat/dog example, the precision is at 99.8% since out of the 501 animals that were detected as dogs, only one was a cat.
 If we look at the cancer example, we get a perfect score of 100% since the model detected no healthy image as cancerous.

-In our cat/dog-example, it compares the dogs that were detected to the overall amount of dogs in the dataset (disguised or not).
+A recall is a measure of how many relevant elements were detected.
+Our cat/dog example compares the dogs that were detected to the overall amount of dogs in the dataset (disguised or not).
 Hence, the recall of the model is at a perfect 100%.

 In contrast, the cancer-detection model has a terrible recall.
-Since only one of two examples of cancer were detected, the recall is at 50%.
+Since only one of two examples of cancer was detected, the recall is at 50%.
 While accuracy and precision suggested that the model is suitable to detect cancer, calculating recall reveals its weakness.

-As with precision, analyzing purely recall can also give a wrong impression on model performance.
+As with precision, analyzing purely recall can also give a wrong impression of model performance.
 A model labeling all animals in the dataset as "dog" would have a recall of 100% since it would detect all dogs without a miss.
 The 500 wrongly labeled cats would not have an impact on recall.

 For the individual element, the recall percentage gives the probability that a randomly selected relevant item from the dataset will be detected.

 Going back to the question of how to select the right model, there's a trade-off between trying to detect all relevant items and avoiding making wrong detections.
 In the end, the decision depends on your use case.